ozsp12/computational_physics/REFERENCES.md

 ## Molecular Simulation

 - Frenkel, D., and Smit, B. *Understanding Molecular Simulation: From Algorithms to Applications*.
 2nd ed.
 San Diego, CA: Academic Press, 2002.

-## Note on the Former Local Bibliography

-The former `_bibliografia_/` directory contained seven independent reference works represented above and one internal compilation named `references_computational_physics.pdf`.
-The compilation was a derivative bibliography rather than an independent publication; its unique entries have been incorporated into this file.